SoNotWildTurtle/ReAI/README.md

 - `-ListGoals` – display current and completed goals
 - `-AnalyzeGoals` – generate subgoals and improvements automatically
 - `-ResearchTopic "subject"` – generate a research report and business plan
+- `-EnableSecureMode` / `-DisableSecureMode` – toggle network-blocking secure mode
 - `-RunTests` with optional `-TestAll`, `-TestPortForwarding`, `-TestAPI`, `-TestStateManagement` – execute Pester-based tests

 Running `./ReAI` with no parameters launches an interactive text menu for these actions.

 All state is stored in `state.json` in the project directory.
+The file is secured with restrictive permissions when first loaded.
+Secure mode disables network access for safer experimentation.

 ## Directory Layout
 - `ReAI` – main entry script.
 Loads all modules from `modules/` and exposes CLI commands.
 Called directly or by the Windows service.
 It invokes functions from the modules depending on CLI options or launches the menu by default.